Help Your Local Pollinators

 Participate in Audubon's Pollinator Programs

-Learn more and participate in Audubon Society of Rhode Island Pollinator events such as the 2017 Butterfly Count, National Pollinator Week, and more!
+Learn about and participate in Audubon Society of Rhode Island pollinator events such as the 2018 Butterfly Count, National Pollinator Week, and more!

 Plant a Pollinator Garden